Approximate Message Passing for Quantum State Tomography: Experimental QST with AMP

 \subsection{Quantum runtime}

 In simulation, the only resource concern for QST is the time and memory required to run the QST algorithm on a classical computer.
 As the system size $d$ and the number of observables $M$ increase, both the runtime and memory tend to increase.
 Hence, efficiently simulating QST is only a matter of reducing the classical resource requirements.
-However, for experimental QST, we must also consider the quantum cost associated with generating the measurement vector $y$.
+However, for experimental QST, we must also consider the cost of collecting from a quantum processing unit (QPU) the data used to generate the measurement vector $y$.

 In order to estimate the expectation value of each Pauli observable $P_k$, we must run a quantum circuit, say $C_k$, whose empirical outcome distribution, i.e., shot data, can be used to estimate $\Tr [P_k \rho^*]$.
-The simplest such approach is define $C_k$ as the composition of the state preparation circuit $C_{\rho_\text{target}}$ with a measurement in the $P_k$ basis.
+The simplest such approach is to define $C_k$ as the composition of the state preparation circuit $C_{\rho_\text{target}}$ with a measurement in the $P_k$ basis.
 Denoting the $j$-th letter in the Pauli string $P_k$ by $(P_k)_j$, measuring in the $P_k$ basis corresponds to measuring in the $(P_k)_j$ basis on the $j$-th qubit for all $1 \leq j \leq n$.
 In this approach, if $(P_k)_j = I$, then qubit $j$ is not measured.
 Thus, for $M$ observables, $M$ unique circuits are required.